• Skip to primary navigation

 How brines work

-Brining meat is all about keeping the meat moist as it cooks, no matter how long (within reason) it is cooked.
-It can also add a little flavor, but that is not its primary objective.
+Brining meat is about keeping it moist as it cooks, no matter how long (within reason) it is cooked.
+It can also add flavor, but that is not its primary objective.

 3 Brining is a longer process than marinating.

-Having established that brining is all about encouraging meat to absorb liquid, it makes sense that it will take longer than marinating, whose purpose is to inject a flavor kick just a few millimeters below the meat’s outer surface.
+Having established that brining encourages meat to absorb liquid, it makes sense that it will take longer than marinating, whose purpose is to inject a flavor kick just a few millimeters below the meat's outer surface.

-• When you brine meat, it can lose some of its flavors as it soaks in the brine and loses some of its natural water.
+- Brining meat can lose some flavors as it soaks in the brine and loses some of its natural water.
 Some of the flavors leak away into the water.

-• One of the ways of combating this taste loss is to make a gravy or sauce or to flavor the brine.
+- One way to combat this taste loss is to make gravy or sauce or to flavor the brine.

 What is Brine?